vnunez0914/bamazon-app/README.md

 # Issues

-* Currently the app can only display the SQL database but will update readme when feature to update table info is fixed
+* Currently the app can only display the SQL database and updates the stock_quantity depending on how many units the user purchases
+* It does not display the total price.
+Will update README with a giphy when it does.

 # Future Developments:
-* Have the tables stock_quantity update depending on what the user purchases.
+* Have the table show customer the total and have a "manager" add inventory and restock
+* Add prompt to have a list for the "manager" to restock and add products.

 # Developer: